 An American polymath who painted the Founding Fathers, founded the nation's first major museum, and excavated mastodon bones.

-Charles Willson Peale's life reads like a catalog of early American endeavor.
-Best known for his vivid, character-revealing portraits of George Washington, Benjamin Franklin, and other revolutionaries, Peale believed art served public education.
-This conviction led him to establish the Philadelphia Museum in 1786, a sprawling collection of portraits, natural history specimens, and technological curiosities housed in Independence Hall.
-It was America's first popular museum.
-His scientific curiosity was boundless; he personally excavated and assembled the skeletons of two mastodons near Newburgh, New York, a feat that captivated the young nation and challenged European theories about New World species.
+Charles Willson Peale painted George Washington, Benjamin Franklin, and other revolutionaries, capturing their characters with vivid detail.
+He believed art served public education, a conviction that led him to establish the Philadelphia Museum in 1786.
+Housed in Independence Hall, it was America's first popular museum, a sprawling collection of portraits, natural history specimens, and technological curiosities.
+His scientific curiosity was boundless; he personally excavated and assembled the skeletons of two mastodons near Newburgh, New York, a feat that captivated the young nation.
 A veteran of the Continental Army, a state legislator, and a founder of the Pennsylvania Academy of the Fine Arts, Peale embodied the Enlightenment ideal of the engaged citizen.
-He even named many of his seventeen children after artists and scientists, including Rembrandt, Rubens, and Titian.
+He named many of his seventeen children after artists and scientists, including Rembrandt, Rubens, and Titian.
+He died in 1827.

 The biggest hits of 1741